 The Polar chart is very useful for things like measuring vibrations in aircraft.
 It helps calculate and apply any necessary adjustments to the rotor, and it helps in making the data points move as close to zero vibration (center) as possible.
 The polar chart is also known as the star chart, spider chart, star plot, irregular polygon, web chart, or kiviat diagram.

 The polar chart normally graphically shows the size of the gap among 5 to 10 organizational performance areas.
 It also makes the concentrations of weaknesses and strengths more visible.
 Furthermore, it clearly displays the important categories of the performance.
 If it has been properly created, it will also define the full performance in each of the categories.

 Layout and Design of Your Data

 You'd need to lay out your data.
-The data should be similar to what has been displayed in the picture showing above.
-It is also important to make sure that the data is corresponding with what you would like to address.
+The data should be similar to what is displayed in the picture shown above.
+It is also important to make sure that the data corresponds with what you would like to address.

 Polar Chart Creation

 You click on the title chart, and type in the title of the chart you have created.
-That is it, you have your polar chart ready.
+That is it.
+You now have your polar chart ready.

 Further reading: Radar Chart Chart with multiple series Chart with subcategories